 We often hear annuities spoken of as “income for life”, so it’s a very good question to ask what happens to your pension annuity if you die.

-Unfortunately, there’s no simple answer as it really depends on how you choose to set up your annuity at the outset.
+Unfortunately, there’s no simple answer as it really depends on how you set up your annuity at the outset.

 Single or Joint Annuity?